fenago/learn-java-12-programming/lab_guide/Lab_9.md

 control over the application\'s execution and transparency about the performance and current state of the JVM.

-In the next chapter, we will discuss and demonstrate how to manage -- insert, read, update, and delete -- data in a database from a Java application.
+In the next lab, we will discuss and demonstrate how to manage -- insert, read, update, and delete -- data in a database from a Java application.
 We will also provide a short introduction to SQL language and basic database operations: how to connect to a database, how to